darena67/rvtaxgroup/content/blog/kovel-agreement-in-cannabis-industry.md

 path: kovel_agreement
 date: 2020-11-09T21:33:56.382Z
 title: Kovel Agreement in Cannabis Industry
-description: How to protect communications with your CPA
+description: Click here to find out how to protect communications with your Cannabis CPA if you are in the trouble with IRS
 thumbnail: ../assets/kovel-agreement-cannabis.jpg
 ---
 If an IRS agent shows up at your door, it means you are in trouble.
 The IRS does not show up unexpectedly unless there is a criminal investigation.
 When they do show up, their main goal is to get an admission of guilt.
 The IRS wants to catch you off guard and make you hyperventilate.